 The charity is seeking to track changes in Scotland and the UK’s mental health in real time and target issues as they emerge.
-Advice on tackling loneliness can be found here
+Read advice on tackling loneliness.

 The charity welcomes the launch of the Scottish Government’s ‘Clear your Head’ campaign and is urging it to take specific action to protect the mental health of young people as well as older adults – the two groups most likely to be affected by loneliness and isolation – through public health campaigns and investment in local peer support.

 The research also revealed a major surge in feelings of loneliness which more than doubled across the lockdown period.

 When the researchers carried out its first round of the survey in March, shortly before lockdown started, 11 percent of Scottish adults said they had felt lonely.

 This figure rose to 24 per cent of all Scottish adults by the beginning of April.